Get

 Image Credit: PublicDomainPictures, Pixabay

-Much like spaying and neutering, microchip implantation is something you should do before your cat goes missing or after you’ve found them again.
+Much like spaying and neutering, microchip implantation is something you should do early enough, before your cat could go missing.
 A microchip doesn’t track your cat’s movements, but it does carry your information, ensuring that your cat makes it home to you if someone finds them.
 Many microchip companies will also help you find your cat by sending out missing posters to other microchip owners in the area.
 Microchips are proven effective, with some pets finding their way home after many years.

 There are many GPS products on the market now, from small Apple Tags and Tiles to full-blown GPS collars.
 If you keep a GPS of some sort on your cat, it can make them much easier to find if they go missing.